ta-matsuura/openwhisk-workshops/bootcamp/README.md

 <b>ok:</b> created action <b>hello</b>
 </pre>

-> The shell offers a simple editor.
+> The shell embeds a simple editor.
 To create a new action called `hello` from the shell use command:
 >
 >`new hello`
 >